Selim Franklin

-In 1859 Selim was elected to the Legislature of British Columbia, becoming the first Jew to take a seat in any legislature in British North America.
+In 1859 Selim was elected to the Legislature of British Columbia, becoming the first Jew to take a seat in any legislature in British North America, excluding Ezekiel Hart.
 He achieved the title of Esquire and was a founding member of the Freemason lodge in Victoria.
 Franklin was Chairman of the Vancouver Island Exploring Expedition of 1864.
 The Franklin River on Vancouver Island is named for him.
 Selim and brother Lumley were founders and executive members of the Victoria Philharmonic Society.

 After resigning from the British Columbia Legislature in 1866, he returned to San Francisco.
 In 1879 he was listed as a Trustee of the Mineral Fork Mining and Silver Company (Utah), listed on the Pacific Stock Exchange.
 In 1881, Scientific American listed Franklin as a Trustee of the Geographical Society of the Pacific, based in San Francisco.
 Selim died sometime after May 1885, most likely from injuries sustained after falling down the stairs in his home.

 Of the five Franklin cousins that came to San Francisco during the Gold Rush, only Selim lived to see nephew Selim Maurice Franklin graduate from University of California Law School in 1883.
 Edward died in Martinez, California, in 1873.
 Lumley died in San Francisco later in 1873 while taking care of his brother Edward's estate.
 Maurice died in San Francisco in 1874 while seeking medical care there.
 Lewis died in London in 1879.
 Nephew Selim M. Franklin was elected to the Arizona Legislature in 1884 and later became a founder of the University of Arizona.